miguelvillaresb/spring-authorization-server-oauth2/README.md

 ## Repository content

 1. Spring Boot backend:
      - OAuth2.1 and OpenID implementation using Spring Authorization Server.
+This implementation includes support to delegate authentication to a third party system.
-     - OpenAPI schema and skeleton controller for custom based authentication, token creation and validation.
+     - OpenAPI schema and skeleton controller for custom based authentication and token validation.
 3. Postman collection ready to use in order to validate OAuth2.1 authentication flow.

 ## Steps to deploy